 - The date of tax due will be the following:

-- The VAT rate will be at 5% unless it is an exempt or zero rated
+- The VAT rate will be at 5% unless it is exempt or zero-rated

 - In certain cases where not all of the input tax incurred is for the provision of goods and services, then a proportion of the input tax can be recovered against the output tax.

-- There maybe provisions where input tax incurred prior to registration maybe claimed subject to conditions
+- There may be provisions where input tax incurred before registration may be claimed subject to conditions

-- Tax invoices must be issued for good and services and records must be kept for a period of 5 years.
+- Tax invoices must be issued for goods and services and records must be kept for 5 years.

 More specifically in the UAE, there are two legislative documents to be released, the first one is the VAT procedures law which is the legal framework of the VAT and the second is the more detailed VAT law which is the legislation document with the detailed guidance.

 We will be releasing more detailed articles and case studies once the final VAT law is released.